defuse/swatd/README.md

 When enough sensors 'fail', SWATd will conclude that you are being raided and will run the script you have configured.

 Sensors are just commands (or scripts).
-A sensor 'fails' when its return code makes a transition from zero to non-zero.
+A sensor 'fails' when its exit code makes a transition from zero to non-zero.
 This makes configuration easy and powerful.
 For example, you could create a sensor that fails when your WiFi network is out of range, and another that fails when your ethernet cable is